| |

 found in East Libya, West Libya, and across the entire Sahara desert, where they

 have been since the beginning of civilisation.
-The Berbers share their linguistic
+Their number is difficult to

-in percentage is due to government policies, like the sudden increase of
+drop in percentage is due to government policies, like the sudden increase of

 Arab nationalities granted by both King Idris and Gaddafi to large numbers

-of Tunisians, Egyptians and other (so-called) "returned Libyans".
+of Tunisians, Egyptians and other (so-called) "returned Libyans" -

 Historical records state that the Libyan population had decreased